geekgunda/se-challenge-payroll/README.md

 - Containerization: Converting entire app into a container for seamless build and deploy pipeline
 - Profiling: Identifying any bottlenecks and resolving them (Ex: DB throughput)
 - SPOF: Identifying and addressing single points of failure in the app (Ex: Add retries and circuit breaker for DB queries)
+- Add authentication to these APIs (assuming they are publicly exposed)
+- Using go modules for dependency management
+- Connection pooling within DB library

 ### Pending updates (compromises due to time constraints):

-- More test coverage (both unit and end to end)
+- More automated tests (both unit and end to end)
 - Assumption: An employee will work in only one job group per pay cycle (Ex: EmpID=1 worked only within JobGroup=1 from 1 Sep to 15 Sep)
 - Better error handling and reporting (Currently it is mostly restricted to setting correct HTTP Response Code in error cases)
 - Using Status field in timereport table (Idea is to set it to 'processing' at the beginning, and 'processed' at the end.
 This way better errors can be shown during duplicate requests)
+- Creating separate packages for handlers, model, contracts etc.
+- Having a config file (for DB variables, log level, etc)
+- Resetting DB state within automated end to end test (Currently it is throwing some errors, so it needs to be done manually before each test run)

 -----
 ### Original Project README: